jbhunt/parallel-pyspin/README.md

 ### Method 2 ###
 Alternatively, if you are using Ubuntu 18.04 and Python 3.6+ you can run [this script](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker/install.py) and it should take care of the installation for you.

-1. There's a folder which contains some libraries, a list of dependencies and the PySpin Wheel [here](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker).
+1. There's a folder which contains some libraries, a list of dependencies, and the PySpin Wheel [here](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker).
 To download this file you can either clone the whole github repository: `git clone https://github.com/jbhunt/parallel-pyspin/` or you can use subversion to download just this folder and its contents: `svn checkout https://github.com/jbhunt/parallel-pyspin/trunk/spinnaker`.
 To install subversion if you don't already have it installed: `sudo apt-get install subversion`.

 2. Part of the installation procedure is increasing the memory limit for USB device buffers.
 By default Ubuntu caps USB device buffers at 16 MB ([source](https://www.flir.com/support-center/iis/machine-vision/application-note/understanding-usbfs-on-linux)).
 This can cause issues if you are using a camera with high resolution or at a high framerate or when using multiple cameras.
 To permanently modify the limit on USB device buffers use the `--increase-memory-limit` flag and specify the new buffer size with the `--memory-limit` argument.
 Make sure to run the script with root privileges: `sudo python -m ./install.py --increase-memory-limit --memory-limit 1200`.